Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

 Here's what the tracer and model-fit of the model which maximizes the log likelihood looks like.

-The fit has more significant residuals than the previous tutorial, and it is clear that the lens model cannot fully capture the complex structure of the lensed source galaxy.
+The fit has more significant residuals than the previous tutorial.
+It is clear that the lens model cannot fully capture the central emission of the lens galaxy and the complex structure of the lensed source galaxy.
 Nevertheless, it is sufficient to estimate simple lens quantities, like the Einstein Mass.

 The next examples cover all the features that **PyAutoLens** has to improve the model-fit.